Division 182

 When writing reflections, 4-H members should focus on what new photography techniques or skills they were practicing when they took the photo, what makes the image successful, and what could have been done to improve the image.

-*Class B182020 Advanced Techniques & Lighting Print Photos should show an experimentation or exploration of advanced lighting, such as low-light or silhouette photography or another advanced photography technique, such as astrophotography, underwater photography, or infrared photography.
+*Class B182020 Advanced Techniques & Lighting Print Photos show an experimentation or exploration of advanced lighting, such as low-light or silhouette photography or another advanced photography technique, such as astrophotography, underwater photography, or infrared photography.
 (Activity 3, 4, 5, or 12)

-*Class B182030 Advanced Composition Print Photos should show advanced compositions, such as using diagonal, horizontal, or vertical lines or repeating shapes to frame a subject or lead the viewers eye through a scene; breaking the rule of thirds to compose a discordant image; or another advanced composition technique covered in Book 3 Mastering Photography.
+*Class B182030 Advanced Composition Print Photos show advanced compositions, such as using diagonal, horizontal, or vertical lines or repeating shapes to frame a subject or lead the viewers eye through a scene; breaking the rule of thirds to compose a discordant image; or another advanced composition technique covered in Book 3 Mastering Photography.
 (Activity 6, 7)

 *Class B182040 Portrait Print A great portrait captures not only a person’s physical image, but also something of the person’s character or personality.
-Photos may be either formal or informal, but must be of one or more human subjects.
+Photos may be either formal or informal but must be of one or more human subjects.
 (Activity 9)